-Oxaliplatin diluted in 250 to 500 mL of glucose 5% solution (50 mg/mL) to give a concentration not less than 0.2 mg/mL must be infused either via a central venous line or peripheral vein over 2 to 6 hours.
-Oxaliplatin infusion must always precede that of 5-fluorouracil.
+Oxaliplatin diluted in 250 to 500 ml of glucose 5% (50 mg/ml) solution to give a concentration not less than 0.2 mg/ml must be infused either via a central venous line or a peripheral vein over 2 to 6 hours.
+Oxaliplatin infusion must always precede the administration of 5-fluorouracil (5 FU).